-- Unbreakable: One Girl Changing the World (ABC 20/20) (length 39:47 minutes) Using film and personal interviews this October 11, 2013, special edition documentary profiles Malala Yousafzai and "her courage against the Taliban."
+- Unbreakable: One Girl Changing the World (ABC 20/20 w/Diane Sawyer) (length 39:47 minutes) Using film and personal interviews this October 11, 2013, Special Edition documentary profiles Malala Yousafzai and "her courage against the Taliban."

 - Malala Yousafzai, 16, and Her Miraculous Story of Surviving Being Shot by the Taliban (ABC News 20/20, Person of the Week), (length 4:40 minutes).
 Diane Sawyer's October 11, 2013 report related to Malala's condition and remarkable recovery after she was shot point blank on her face.

 - Ziauddin Yousafzai: My Daughter, Malala (length 16:36 minutes) Malala's father honors his daughter Malala as he recounts the injustices, cruelty and abuse faced by millions of girls and women throughout the world due to the "Code of Honor."
 Published on March 24, 2014.
 "Pakistani educator Ziauddin Yousafzai reminds the world of a simple truth that many don't want to hear: Women and men deserve equal opportunities for education, autonomy, an independent identity."

 NEWS DOCUMENTARIES and ARTICLES ON THE TTP (the Tehrik-i-Taliban, the Pakistani Taliban)

 - History of the Pakistani Taliban (length 2:32 minutes).